-- 7. Plaintiff Gulet Mohamed, 21, is a naturalized U.S. citizen.
+7. Plaintiff Gulet Mohamed, 23, is a naturalized U.S. citizen.
 He was born in Somalia and immigrated to the United States at the age of three.
 Mr. Mohamed is a resident of Alexandria, Virginia.
 On December 20, 2010, when Mr. Mohamed went to renew his Kuwaiti visitor's visa at an airport in Kuwait, he was detained by unknown assailants, tortured and interrogated for more than one week.
 He was transferred to a deportation facility on December 28, 2010 where he awaited deportation back to the United States.
 Despite Kuwait's desire to return Mr. Mohamed to the United States, Kuwaiti authorities were unable to deport him by air due to Defendants' actions.
-After this legal action commenced, Defendants allowed Mr. Mohamed to return to the United States. - 8.
-Defendant Eric H. Holder, Jr. is the Attorney General of the United States and heads the Department of Justice ("DOJ"), a department of the United States government that oversees the Federal Bureau of Investigation ("FBI").
+After this legal action commenced, Defendants allowed Mr. Mohamed to return to the United States.

+8. Defendant Eric H. Holder, Jr. is the Attorney General of the United States and heads the

+Case 1:11-cv-00050-AJT-MSN Document 205 Filed 12/28/15 Page 3 of 18 PageID# 2492 Department of Justice ("DOJ"), a department of the United States government that oversees the Federal Bureau of Investigation ("FBI").
 The FBI administers the Terrorist Screening Center ("TSC"), which was created to consolidate the government's approach to terrorism screening.
 The TSC develops and maintains the federal government's consolidated Terrorist Screening Database (the "watch list"), of which the No Fly List is a component.
-Defendant Holder is sued in his official capacity. - 9.
-Defendant James B. Comey is Director of the Federal Bureau of Investigation which administers the TSC.
-He is sued in his official capacity. - 10.
-Defendant Timothy Healy is the Director of the TSC and is sued in his official capacity. - 11.
-Defendant Jeh C. Johnson is the Secretary, Department of Homeland Security (DHS).
-DHS, through and with the Transportation Security Administration, administers the Traveler Redress Inquiry Program (TRIP).
+Defendant Holder is sued in his official capacity.

+9. Defendant James B. Comey is Director of the Federal Bureau of Investigation which administers the TSC.
+He is sued in his official capacity.

+- 10. Defendant Timothy Healy is the Director of the TSC and is sued in his official capacity. - Defendant Jeh C. Johnson is the Secretary of Homeland Security and oversees the Department of Homeland Security (DHS).
+DHS administers the Traveler Redress Inquiry Program (TRIP).
+He is sued in his official capacity. - Defendant John S. Pistole is the Administrator for the Transportation Security Administration (TSA).
+TSA is one of the front-line agencies that implement TSC's watch lists.
 He is sued in his official capacity.